-16 - 16 hours lecture, 48 - 48 hours lab, 1.5 units Grade Only
+1 hour lecture, 3 hours lab, 1.5 units Grade Only

 Advisory: English 48 and English 49, each with a grade of "C" or better, or equivalent or Assessment Skill Level R5 and W5.

 This course assists students in preparing for the Candidate Physical Ability Test (CPAT), Biddle, and other firefighter physical ability examinations.
 Topics include the principles of exercise, various kinds of training programs, and task-specific exercise training.